inforgdev/octopo-js/src/docs/views/api/productions.md

 mixin | Mixin declaration           | `@mixin example() {}`| `.example() {}`
 param | Mixin parameter declaration | `$color`             | `@color`

-There are available a lot of factory functions to respective nodes.
-Similar to it, there are also stringifiers that generate a string from the node.
+There are available a lot of factory functions to respective productions.
+Similar to it, there are also generators that generate a string from the node and template.